 \section{Introduction}

-Throughout, $(R,\fm,k)$ is a commutative Noetherian local ring.
-The New Intersection Theorem is one of the most important results in local algebra.
-It provides simple proofs for several outstanding homological conjectures e.g. Auslander's zero-divisor conjecture \cite[Theorem 6.2.3]{R} and Bass' conjecture \cite[Theorem 5.1]{PS}.
+Throughout, $(R,\fm,k)$ is a commutative Noetherian local ring with identity.
+The celebrated New Intersection Theorem is perceived as a deep result at the interface of homological and local algebra.
+It provides simple proofs for several outstanding homological conjectures e.g. Auslander's zero-divisor conjecture \cite[Theorem 6.2.3]{Ro} and Bass' conjecture \cite[Theorem 5.1]{PS}.
 The New Intersection Theorem was proved in prime characteristic by Peskine and Szpiro \cite{PS} in 1973.
-Then Hochster's works \cite{H1}, \cite{H2} established a reduction to prime characteristic from equicharacteristic zero to give a proof of this theorem in all equicharacteristic rings in 1975.
-Finally, in 1987, Roberts \cite{R} proved the New Intersection Theorem for mixed characteristic rings by using local Chern characters.
+Then Hochster's works \cite{H1} and \cite{H2} established a reduction to prime characteristic from equicharacteristic zero to give a proof of this theorem in every equicharacteristic ring in 1975.
+Finally, in 1987, Roberts \cite{Ro} proved the New Intersection Theorem for mixed characteristic rings by using local Chern characters.

 The New Intersection Theorem asserts that if is a non-exact complex of finitely generated free $R$-modules with finite length homology modules, then $\dim R\leq s$.
-Using the New Intersection Theorem, one can easily see that if $R$ admits a nonzero Cohen- Macaulay module with $\pd_RM<\infty$, then $R$ must be Cohen-Macaulay.
-Another implication of the New Intersection Theorem is the Intersection Inequality which says that for any two nonzero finitely generated $R$-modules $M$ and $N$ if $\pd_RM<\infty$, then The New Intersection Theorem has another equivalent form which asserts that if is a non-exact complex of injective $R$-modules with finitely generated homology modules, then $\dim R\leq s$; see e.g. \cite[page 151, Remark]{M}.
-Using this, one can easily verify Bass' Theorem to the effect that if $R$ admits a nonzero finitely generated module of finite injective dimension, then $R$ is Cohen-Macaulay.
+Using the New Intersection Theorem, one can easily see that if $R$ admits a non-zero Cohen- Macaulay module with $\pd_RM<\infty$, then $R$ must be Cohen-Macaulay.

+One of the most important notions in Gorenstein homological algebra is that of totally reflexive modules, which was defined by Auslander \cite{Au}.
+The local ring $(R,\fm,k)$ is Gorenstein if and only if $k$ admits a finite resolution by totally reflexive $R$-modules.
+On the other hand, over a Gorenstein local ring, the totally reflexive modules are precisely the maximal Cohen-Macaulay modules.
+From this perspective, over a Gorenstein local ring, a totally reflexive module is regarded as a common generalization of a finitely generated free module and a maximal Cohen-Macaulay module.
 Since many results in classical homological algebra have counterparts in Gorenstein homological algebra, the following questions are raised naturally: